Enhō Yūya: Injuries & demotion

+Return to competition

+Enhō officially returned to competition at the July 2024 tournament, ranked in the lowest jonokuchi division.
+Despite losing his first match in over a year against debutant and eventual jonokuchi champion Shimizuumi, Enhō finished the tournament with a 6-1 record.
+He repeated the feat with another 6-1 in jonidan that September.

 Despite missing out on his chance to win the sandanme championship two tournaments in a row, with a sixth victory (on the final day of the January 2025 tournament) Enhō was guaranteed a promotion to the makushita division.
 During this match, he had a notable clash with another featherweight, Yamato from Dewanoumi stable, a rare type of confrontation in sumo.
 In the first half of 2025, Enhō again rose to a position where he could regain his sekitori status, however recording a make-kochi score in the May tournament.
 Disappointed by his performance, he nevertheless commented on his satisfaction at having returned to this level of competition, wishing to dedicate his recovery to his loved ones and family who were still marked by the 2024 Noto earthquake.
+He was forced to withdraw from the July tournament due to injuries, further delaying his sekitori return.

 Following the resignation and final retirement of his former master Miyagino (the 69th yokozuna Hakuhō) in June 2025, Enhō and the other members of the former Miyagino stable were instructed to remain under the tutelage of Isegahama stable.
 Commenting on the resignation of his master Hakuhō, Enhō said he was shocked by the decision and its suddenness.
+Upon the release of the January 2026 banzuke Enhō was the only wrestler out of those transferred to Isegahama that did not change his ring name to include the (富士, fuji) characters (as is the stable's strong tradition), with Isegahama-oyakata (the former Terunofuji) stating that Enhō's wishes were respected.

+In the January 2026 tournament, Enhō marked six consecutive wins from opening day.
+Because he was ranked makushita 11, seven wins would guarantee his repromotion to Jūryō.
+However, in his sixth match, Enhō appeared to injure his left ankle, limping back to the dressing room and declining interviews.
+Despite the injury, Enhō competed in the championship match on Day 13, losing to Nobehara.
+Because the loss had prevented a return to sekitori status, Enhō would describe it as the "most frustrating loss of his career."
+His record was good enough to have him promoted to makushita 4 for the March tournament, his highest rank since his comeback.